ibm-cloud-docs/vpc/vsi_is_migrate_from_classic_infra.md

 1. For the virtual server that you want to migrate to {{site.data.keyword.vpc_short}} infrastructure, create an image template.
 2. From the image template, provision a new virtual server instance, a backup instance.
 3. Customize the backup virtual server instance to ensure that you meet the requirements for deploying in {{site.data.keyword.vpc_short}}.
 4. Create an image template of your modified virtual server instance.
 5. Export the image template to {{site.data.keyword.cos_full_notm}}.
-6. Download the image file from {{site.data.keyword.cos_full_notm}}, then convert VHD file to qcow2 format.
-After the image is converted to qcow2 format, upload it to {{site.data.keyword.cos_full_notm}}.
-7. Import the custom image to the {{site.data.keyword.vpc_short}} infrastructure.
+6. Import the custom image to the {{site.data.keyword.vpc_short}} infrastructure.
-8. Use the custom image to create a virtual server instance in {{site.data.keyword.vpc_short}}.
+7. Use the custom image to create a virtual server instance in {{site.data.keyword.vpc_short}}.

 For an example of using shell scripts to migrate a classic instance to an {{site.data.keyword.vpc_short}} instance, see [Automate the Migration of a Workload Based on Virtual Servers from Classic Infrastructure to VPC](https://www.ibm.com/cloud/blog/automate-the-migration-of-a-workload-based-on-virtual-servers){: external} and [vpc-tutorials](https://github.com/IBM-Cloud/vpc-tutorials/tree/master/vpc-migrate-from-classic){: external}.
 {: tip}